tbquann/Hofstadter_butterfly/README.md

 # Hofstadter_butterfly

-Hofsdater Butterfly is the fractal structure of energy spectrum vs external magnetic field.
+Hofsdater Butterfly represents the fractal structure of energy spectrum vs strength of external magnetic field.
 In this project, we generate Hofstadter butterfly.
 The starting point of our discussion is a one-band Hamiltonian under external magnetic field.
 H = T+U
 where T is the typical hopping term and U is sinusoidal potential due to the lattice.
 When an external magnetic field is applied, both the hopping term and the For more information, see TKNN's original paper.